wkumari/draft-vandergaast-edns-client-subnet/README.md

       respond to client queries quickly.
 Described in [RFC1035] Section 7.

+   Forwarding Resolver  A nameserver that does not do iterative
+      resolution itself, but instead passes that responsibility to another Recursive Resolver, called a "Forwarder" in [RFC2308] section 1.

-   Intermediate Nameserver:  Any nameserver (possibly a Recursive
-      Resolver) in between the Stub Resolver and the Authoritative Nameserver.
+   Intermediate Nameserver:  Any nameserver in between the Stub Resolver
+      and the Authoritative Nameserver, such as a Recursive Resolver or a Forwarding Resolver.

-   Centralized Resolvers:  Recursive Resolvers that serve a
+   Centralized Resolvers:  Intermediate Nameservers that serve a
       topologically diverse network address space.

    Tailored Response:  A response from a nameserver that is customized